KLUE-benchmark/KLUE/README.md

 | KLUE-RoBERTa-base         | 768            | 768         | 12       | 12      |
 | KLUE-RoBERTa-large        | 1024           | 1024        | 24       | 16      |

-`NOTE`:  All baselines are going to be uploaded in Huggingface Model Hub until the end of May.
-Stay tuned!
+`NOTE`:  All of the pretrained models are uploaded in Huggingface Model Hub.
+Check https://huggingface.co/klue.

 ## Baseline Scores